 John Fielder is a nationally renowned photographer, publisher, teacher, and environmentalist.
 He hikes and skis hundreds of miles in Colorado alone each year — and drives thousands — in order to record on film its most sublime natural places.
 For the last 40 years, no one has traveled this state like John Fielder, from its rolling plains to the soaring Rocky Mountains and the Western Slope's remote plateaus and river canyons.

 He first visited Colorado at the age of 14 during a school field trip from North Carolina: "In all my life, I have not forgotten my first sight of the Rockies rising up before me over the plains.
 I was simply smitten by this wall of snow-capped peaks above a treeless plain.
 And the word C-O-L-O-R-A-D-O, it was the most poetic name for a place I had ever heard.
 I realized at that moment that someone or something had guided me to this place, and that I belonged here for the rest of my life."

 Though he started his family and planted his Colorado roots as a department store executive, he ultimately turned his avocation into a career.
-He is the photographer of more than 39 exhibit format and guidebooks, all but four about Colorado.
+He is the photographer of more than 40 coffee table, guide, and children’s books, all but four about Colorado.
 He might be best known for creating Colorado's best-selling book ever, Colorado: 1870 - 2000, which juxtaposes historic photographer William Henry Jackson's images of the 19th-century landscape with those of today.